Life at home and on the war front

 National (UK)

-A crisis about munitions led to the formation of a coalition government.
+A crisis about munitions led to the formation of a coalition Liberal/Conservative/Labour government.
 New manufacturing and social legislation was introduced, including strict control over alcohol in some areas.
-Some major domestic issues were sidelined because of the war.
+Around 1.3 million volunteers signed up for military service.

 Local (Langholm)

-• The provost (mayor) refused to participate in a major traditional event due to the war, embroiling himself in an argument about whether this was a sign of respect or capitulation.
+Numerous townsfolk participated in major battles at Gallipoli and on the Western Front, with many losing their lives or being seriously injured.
+The provost (mayor) endorsed the cancellation of the town’s main traditional event due to the war, embroiling himself in an argument about whether this was a sign of respect or capitulation.

 This website includes:

-• An overview of the UK and international context at the time.
+• An overview of the world, UK, Scottish and local context at the time.

-• Summaries of various aspects of the war.
+• Introductions to various aspects of the war and life at home.

 • For those interested in genealogy: